 - Reduces shedding by up to 95%.

-The Thunderpaws professional grooming tool is big enough to be used on German Shepherds.
-It’s also small enough that it could be used on a cat if you live in a multi-pet household.
+The Thunderpaws professional grooming tool is big enough for German Shepherds.
+It’s also small enough to use on a cat if you live in a multi-pet household.
 This makes it an economical pick if you intend to use your brush on more than one animal, especially because it’s budget-friendly.

 Using this tool will help reduce shedding around your house significantly.
-This is especially important if you have a white coated GSD and the fur is easy to see all around the house.
+This is especially important if you have a white-coated GSD and the fur is easy to see all around the house.
 The ergonomic design makes it easy to spend some time brushing your dog to ensure you reduce shedding.
-The blade is made from a 4-inch stainless steel comb that’s gentle on the skin as well as firm enough to stop shedding.
+The blade is made from a 4-inch stainless steel comb that’s gentle on the skin and firm enough to stop shedding.

 DakPets Deshedding Brush